wethod/learning-center-source/content/alerts/index.md

 ### Missing project's brief

 This alert means that your project lacks of a brief.
-What are the customer needs?
+What are the client needs?
 What problem(s) should the team resolve?

 *How to solve it?* Head to the project's canvas and drop just a few lines about the customer needs in the widget "Brief".
 Everyone in your team will be on the same page.